lance-gg/lance/docs/MyFirstGame.md

 Create the following two classes in the `src/common` directory:

 ### src/common/Paddle.js
-The Paddle class is a bear-bones object.
+The Paddle class is a bare-bones object.
 It is similar to the sample `PlayerAvatar.js` object, except that it is called `Paddle`.

 ```javascript